cgreenhalgh/daoplayer/docs/fileformat.md

 Note: selectSections is a work in progress!

-`daoplayer.selectSections(trackName,currentSectionName,currentSectionTime,targetDuration)`: return an array of names of sections of the specified track `trackName` to play in order to take approximately the `targetDuration` (seconds).
+`daoplayer.selectSections(trackName,currentSectionName,currentSectionTime,targetDuration)`: return a value suitable to be returned from dynamic position, i.e. an array of names of sections of the specified track `trackName` to play in order to take approximately the `targetDuration` (seconds).
+If the current section has not finished then the first value in the array is the end time of the current section.
 If `currentSectionName` is `null` then the sequence will be from the track (a valid starting section).
 If not null, `currentSectionName` specifies the current/starting point (typically this is the variable `currentSection.name`) and `currentSectionTime` is the elapsed time in that sections, typically `sceneTime-currentSection.startTime`)